 A lot of people find their way to Faithfully Magazine by typing the phrase “Black Christian magazines” into a Google search box, according to our analytics.
 So we thought we would help save seekers some time by putting together a list of some of the top destinations for believers of color looking for Black Christian magazines.

-First things first, though: Faithfully Magazine is not specifically a “Black Christian magazine,” as the publication seeks to serve all Christians who value the perspectives, contributions and concerns of communities of color—as it states on our About Faithfully Magazine page.
+Faithfully Magazine is on the list, although the publication is not specifically a “Black Christian magazine,” as we seek to serve all Christians who value the perspectives, contributions and concerns of communities of color—as it states on our About Faithfully Magazine page.
 Our mission embraces Christians of all ethnicities, but specifically Christians of color.

-Below are some options to purchase or subscribe to Faithfully Magazine if you’d like to learn more about what we cover (the quarterly print issue has exclusive content you won’t find on our website).
+You’ll find some options to purchase or subscribe to Faithfully Magazine at the end of the list, if you’d like to learn more about what we cover (the quarterly print issue has exclusive content you won’t find on our website).

 Using our own tools, search engine results (Google, Bing and Yahoo), social media and a few other resources, we’ve compiled this list of Black Christian magazines, websites and blogs that readers may find of interest.